Most spiders in New Zealand are harmless, but the katipō, redback and white-tailed spiders can be harmful and should be avoided.

 - clean the wound with antiseptic or warm soapy water

-- place ice on the bite (not directly onto the skin) prior to travelling.
+- place ice on the bite prior to travelling (not directly onto the skin - wrap the ice in a tea towel or other cloth to prevent cold burns).

 - apply pressure to the wound